blippex/blippex.github.io/_posts/2013-08-01-introducing-blippex-firehose-api.markdown

 **We thought <em>"that's a pretty cool idea!"</em> and now present the Blippex Firehose API!**

 The Blippex Firehose API is streaming the URL and the title of every page that is getting indexed by Blippex, in near-realtime.
-We have decided to use [SockJS](https://github.com/sockjs/sockjs-client) to stream the data because it is the most used websocket library with direct websocket access and working fallbacks if you are, for example, behind a proxy-server, which is actively maintained.<!-- more -->
+We have decided to use [SockJS](https://github.com/sockjs/sockjs-client) to stream the data because it is the most used websocket library with direct websocket access, working fallbacks if you are, for example, behind a proxy-server and is actively maintained.<!-- more -->

 **Accessing the Blippex Firehose API**